cbourke/ComputerScienceI/documents/syllabus-194.md

 -   Don't procrastinate.
 The biggest reason students fail this course is because they do not give themselves enough opportunities to learn the material.
 Don't wait to the last minute to start your assignments.
-Many people wait to the last minute and flood the TAs and SRC, making it difficult to get help as the due date approaches.
+Many people wait to the last minute and flood the TAs, making it difficult to get help as the due date approaches.
     Don't underestimate how much time your assignment(s) will take and don't wait to the week before hand to get started.
 Ideally, you should be working on the problems as we are covering them.